python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 To tell Docker what it has to do to run the application, we need to create a file named `Dockerfile` in our project's root.

-1. First we need to specify the *base image*.
+1. First we need to specify the *base image*, which is the OS that the docker container will be running.
 Doing that will make Docker install some apps we need to run our bot, for example the Python interpreter

 ```dockerfile